jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 The following items are the set of security fixes that have been applied since Enterprise Chef 11.1.1:

 * [opscode-webui] Don't log or email the Rails session or environment from the exception handler.
-Doing so can cause user-submitted form values like passwords to be logged and emailed to administrators of the Enterprise Chef server when exceptions occur on the Management Console.
+Doing so can cause user-submitted form values like passwords to be logged and emailed to administrators of the Enterprise CINC Server when exceptions occur on the Management Console.